-#1 Requirement Of The Best Soil For Succulents
+#1 Requirement Of The Best Succulent Soil Mixes

 It’s very easy and inexpensive to mix up your own succulent soil.

-Any type of soil used as a cactus mix or succulent soil mix you create – MUST be a fast draining soil.
+There is no ideal potting soil.
+But, any type of soil used as a cactus mix or succulent mix you create – MUST be a well-draining soil.

-The problem of root rot with all types of succulents are caused by overwatering.
+The problem of roots rot with all types of succulents are caused by excess water and wet soil.

 This can be the result of too much water or the result of the soil mix retaining too much water.

 A gritty mix, with good drainage, is the number one quality sought in soil used to grow succulent plants.

 What Goes Into A Good Succulent Potting Mix?

 A potting mix for succulents should be composed mostly of larger, porous materials.